 The practices on this page are not just more sustainable, they will save you money.
-For more sustainability information useful to Clackamas County citizens and households, explore the links below.
-Please note: This list includes just a sample of useful websites; there are many others.
+For more sustainability information explore the links below.
+This list includes a sample of useful websites; there are many others.

 Whatever the size of your building or remodeling project, from painting a room to constructing a new house, you can choose materials that are healthier for you and your family to live with and are easier on the environment.

-- The Cascadia Region Green Building Council is a non-profit organization that promotes the design, construction and operation of buildings that are environmentally responsible, profitable and healthy places to live and work in Oregon, Washington and British Columbia.
+- Cascadia Region Green Building Council - a non-profit organization that promotes the design, construction and operation of buildings that are environmentally responsible, profitable and healthy places to live and work in Oregon, Washington and British Columbia.

-- Go to The Rebuilding Center to purchase used building materials, donate materials or find out about deconstruction services.
+- The Rebuilding Center - purchase used building materials, donate materials or find out about deconstruction services.

-- Go to the Habitat for Humanity ReStore in Portland or Canby to purchase or donate new or used building materials.
+- Habitat for Humanity ReStore in Portland or Canby - purchase or donate new or used building materials.

-- Fork it Over! is Metro's food donation program to reduce hunger and waste in the Portland area.
+- Fork it Over! - Metro's food donation program to reduce hunger and waste in the Portland area.

 According to the Oregon Department of Energy, on average Oregonians spend 15% of their total energy use on their homes.
 The typical Oregon household spends about $165 a year just for showers and baths.
 Other typical expenses include: